kookyleo/uuid4-base45/examples/wasm/README.md

-# WASM Demo for uuid45
+# WASM Demo for qr-url-uuid4

-This example demonstrates using the uuid45 WASM bindings in a simple HTML page.
+This example demonstrates using the qr-url-uuid4 WASM bindings in a simple HTML page.

 What it shows:
 - Generate UUID v4 in the browser (via wasm)
-- Encode UUID to compact Base45 string
+- Encode UUID to compact Base44 string
-- Decode Base45 back to UUID string
+- Decode Base44 back to UUID string
+- Generate QR codes optimized for alphanumeric mode

 ## Prerequisites
 - Rust toolchain (stable)